Heizer, Kansas: History

 Atchison, Topeka and Santa Fe Railway was in the process of building lines heading out to the southwest after Colonel Cyrus K. Holliday gained charter to the company in 1859 and gained land grants through Kansas and Texas.
 The railroad that was built through Great Bend was one such line.

-The town was named after David N, Heizer, one of the founders of Barton County and the former Mayor of Great Bend who once owned the land that Heizer was built on.
+The community was named after David N, Heizer, one of the founders of Barton County and the former Mayor of Great Bend who once owned the land that Heizer was built on.

 For several decades the small frontier settlement boomed with the height of the railroads in Kansas.
-At one point the town had over 100 residents.
-It was at this point that most of the businesses were established in the town.
+At one point the community had over 100 residents.
+It was at this point that most of the businesses were established.

 However, time passed and life on the Kansas plains grew more difficult, particularly with the onset of the Great Depression in the 1930s and the Dust Bowl, which hit the area particularly hard.
 People began to leave Kansas in the 20th century just as quickly as they had come in the 19th.
-Like many towns in the area, Heizer suffered a severe population decrease that continues to this day.
+Like many rural communities, Heizer suffered a severe population decrease that continues to this day.
 Heizer is currently estimated to have approximately 20 residents.